STIXProject/stixproject.github.io/documentation/concepts/composition/index.md

 ###Observable with single Object and multiple Properties

    * Use for: characterize multiple properties of a single instance object (e.g. a file with the name “foo.exe” and a size of 1896Kb)
-   * As an observable instance this simply characterizes multiple property values of a single instance object that was observed {% include expand_link.html text="Example »" section="composition3" %}
+   * As an observable instance this simply characterizes multiple property values of a single instance object that was observed {% include expand_link.html section="composition3" %}
 {% capture expandable %}
 {% highlight xml linenos %}
 <indicator:Observable id="example:Observable-c9ca84dc-4542-4292-af54-3c5c914ccbbc">